Review of the Maritime Archaeology Act 1973 information fact sheet

-To support greater cohesion between the Maritime Archaeology Act and related legislation, a key objective of the consultation with government agencies is to ensure that those with overlapping responsibilities for the management of maritime archaeology sites and artefacts (explicitly, or otherwise) are provided with an opportunity to review their own areas of regulatory responsibility.
+To support greater cohesion between the Maritime Archaeology Act and related legislation, consultation with government agencies has been undertaken to ensure that those with overlapping responsibilities for the management of maritime archaeology sites and artefacts (explicitly, or otherwise) ) have been provided with an opportunity to review their own areas of regulatory responsibility.
 For example, agencies might assess how they approach planning approvals and reserves management in consideration of a revised Maritime Archaeology Act and current best practice.

-Government and non-government agencies may also identify opportunities for partnerships with the WA Museum in providing improved protection for maritime archaeological sites that are in areas within their jurisdiction.
+Government and non-government agencies may have also identified opportunities for partnerships with the WA Museum to provide improved protection for maritime archaeological sites that are in areas within their jurisdiction.

-Another purpose of the consultation is to invite all interested parties to provide input on matters of importance, or potential impact in relation to proposed amendments to the Maritime Archaeology Act so that these can be considered in the drafting of the legislation.
+Another purpose of the consultation was to invite all interested parties to provide input on matters of importance, or potential impact in relation to proposed amendments to the Maritime Archaeology Act so that these are considered in the drafting of the legislation.